ballerina-platform/nballerina/docs/exact.md

 This is issue [#204](https://github.com/ballerina-platform/nballerina/issues/204).

-Exactness tracking is an optimization that applies to tagged pointers with a uniform type of read-write list or read-write mapping, which we will call the _potentially exact_ uniform types.
+Exactness tracking is an optimization that applies to tagged pointers with a uniform type of read-write list, read-write mapping or function, which we will call the _potentially exact_ uniform types.

 Exactness tracking maintains a bit in tagged pointers of these uniform types, called the _exact bit_.
 (This is the bit #2, starting with 0 as the least significant.)
 We say that a tagged pointer is exact if its exact bit is set.
-The goal of exactness tracking is to guarantee that whenever a get or set operation is performed on an exact tagged pointer, the compile-time type is equal to the inherent type.
+The goal of exactness tracking is to guarantee that whenever a get, set or call operation is performed on an exact tagged pointer, the compile-time type is equal to the inherent type.
 The compile-time type is the type of the register in the instruction in the intermediate representation (BIR).

-This enables two important optimizations.
+This enables three important optimizations.

 First, when a member of a structure s is set to a value v, and the tagged pointer for s is exact, it is not necessary to check that the v has the type required by the inherent type.
 The check performed at compile-time will be sufficient to guarantee this.